Last week, we looked at what a brand really is. This week, we’ll address who needs a brand, and why.

 That means that a company with an undefined brand spends more on marketing for lesser results.

 If you’re a business owner or marketing manager, that should be sounding serious alarm bells!
-And this goes doubly for small businesses: smaller businesses can ill afford to waste money on marketing that achieves lesser results.
+And this goes double for small businesses: smaller businesses can ill afford to waste money on marketing that achieves lesser results.

 Branding creates value